UriKatsirPrivate/deploy-gcp-workflow/README.md

 ### Via google-github-actions/auth

 Use [google-github-actions/auth](https://github.com/google-github-actions/auth) to authenticate the action.
-This Action supports both the recommended [Workload Identity Federation][wif] based authentication and the traditional [Service Account Key JSON][sa] based auth.
+This Action supports the recommended [Workload Identity Federation] based authentication.

 See [usage](https://github.com/google-github-actions/auth#usage) for more details.